ndriannazriel/Advanced-Network-Tech/Lab 4 Configuration.md

 network 2001:100:100:99::/127
 ```

-==Make sure 150.99.0.0/16 Null route is configured first so that bgp knows that route exists(a route must first exist in the routing table for bgp to take place)==
+Make sure 150.99.0.0/16 Null route is configured first so that bgp knows that route exists(a route must first exist in the routing table for bgp to take place)

 ##### ISP
 ```